AFRICAN-AMERICAN FARMERS: WORKING THE PLOUGH

 LEWIS: Yes they are an endangered species, yeah.
 And I go as far as to say there's a concerted effort to keep us an endangered species.

-LEWIS: What I mean by that is it's a concerted effort -- what keeps you going is finances, and if they can keep the finances away from you that's a way to keep you from being sustainable.
+LEWIS: What I mean by that is a concerted effort -- what keeps you going is finances, and finance is a way -- if they can keep the finances away from you that's a way to keep you from being sustainable.

 CURWOOD: Unlike many farmers Ephron Lewis has been careful to build up a financial reserve.
 It protects him against fluctuating markets and racial discrimination by banks and government agencies that make farm loans.
 In the 1980s when family farms across the nation were going out of business at record rates Mr. Lewis was able to survive.
 The motto of the day was "get big or get out of farming."
 He got big, with some assistance from his family.

 LEWIS: We've kind of prepared for this.
-And we have a large family and we are close, and if I get in trouble I can go to my sisters and brothers and they'll help me.
-And then I've built back in a little sustainability within my farming operation myself, so that even though you may tell me no, you don't really keep me from going because I have a way of kind of support, backing myself.
+And we have a large family and we are close, and if I get in trouble I go to my sisters and brothers and they help me.
+And I've built back me a little sustainability within my farming operation myself, so that even though you may tell me no, you don't really keep me from going because I have a way of kind of support, backing myself.